Defining Stores

 })

 });Setup stores can also return class instances.
-Stately resolves setup members from both own properties and the prototype chain.
+Stately resolves members from both the instance properties and the prototype chain.

 class CounterStore {